Rebels-io/DOTS_Prototype/README.md

 I created a survey to check how easily new developers can grasp the concepts of DOTS.
 If you want to try out DOTS and you want to help my research, please fill out [this survey](https://forms.gle/mKajybjihhf8Gh3d9).
 Results will be collected until the 5th of June.

 ## Using the prototype
 Currently, the prototype is fairly simple.
 You can walk around using the WASD keys and jump using the space key.
 The UI contains a single text field that updates based on the amount of Rampage collected.
-Collecting rampage doesn't do anything currently other than increase the counter of picked up items.
+Collecting Rampage doesn't do anything currently other than increase the counter of picked up items (there is a counter per color)

 ## Available scripts
 The prototype contains a number of simple DOTS systems.
 For example, the folder Assets/Scripts/DOTS/SineWave shows you how to create a simple data component and Entities.ForEach function.